willwade/ttsmms/README.md

 # py3-ttsmms

 (A fork of ttsmms by wannaphong)
-Text-to-speech with The Massively Multilingual Speech (MMS) project
+Text-to-speech with The Massively Multilingual Speech (MMS) project from Meta.

 This project want to help you for use Text-to-speech model from MMS project in Python.
+We aim to keep functioanlity minimal.
+Other projects such as py3-ttswrapper will provide more features.

 Support 1,107 Languages!
 (See support_list.txt)